-- fairly obvious ones e.g. carbon dioxide emissions can be provided in 'C' or 'CO2' and converting between the two is possible - less obvious ones e.g. nitrous oxide emissions can be provided in 'N', 'N2O' or 'N2ON' (a short-hand which indicates that only the mass of the nitrogen is being counted), we provide conversions between these three - case-sensitivity.
-In order to provide a simplified interface, using all uppercase versions of any unit is also valid e.g. unit\registry("HFC4310mee") is the same as unit\registry("HFC4310MEE") - hyphens and underscores in units.
+- fairly obvious ones e.g. carbon dioxide emissions can be provided in 'C' or 'CO2' and converting between the two is possible - less obvious ones e.g. NOx emissions can be provided in 'N' or 'NOx' (a short-hand which is assumed to be NO2), we provide conversions between these two - case-sensitivity.
+In order to provide a simplified interface, using all uppercase versions of any unit is also valid e.g. unit_registry("HFC4310mee") is the same as unit_registry("HFC4310MEE") - hyphens and underscores in units.
 In order to be Pint compatible and to simplify things, we strip all hyphens and underscores from units.